cachapa/BusinessTime/README.md

 Other possible methods of detection would be through the use of bluetooth beacons, NFC, geofences, or a combination of the above.
 It might also make sense to plug into automation apps such as Llama.

 ## To do
-- UI for creating new events
+- Create new events
-- UI for editing events
+- Edit existing events
 - More detection types